 Google is going to use the original Home launch commercial as its Super Bowl ad of this year.
 The video, which was first seen in October, has generated over a million views on YouTube.
 It showcases some amazing applications of its smart home speaker and Google Assistant.
 Google Home is quite similar to Amazon Echo.
 It can be used to playback entertainment throughout your house.
 It can also be applied to manage day-to-day tasks.

-This is the end of the preview of the Super Bowl ads of the tech company.
+This is the end of the preview of the Super Bowl ads of the marketing company.
 What do you think about these commercials?
 Share your thoughts by hitting the comment button.